-- Mandate black history and ethnic studies in K-12 curriculum
+Mandate Black history and ethnic studies in the K-12 curriculum

-Their 13 guiding principles are: Restorative Justice, Empathy, Loving Engagement, Diversity, Globalism, Trans-Affirming, Queer Affirming, Collective Value, Intergenerational, Black Families, Black Villages, Black Women, Unapologetically Black.
+Their 13 guiding principles are Restorative Justice, Empathy, Loving Engagement, Diversity, Globalism, Trans-Affirming, Queer Affirming, Collective Value, Intergenerational, Black Families, Black Villages, Black Women, and Unapologetically Black.

 This website has good resources that focus on racial equity – “tools, research, tips, curricula and ideas for people who want to increase their own understanding and to help those working toward justice at every level – in systems, organizations, communities and the culture at large.”
-The page the link takes you to focuses specifically on a list of articles and actions on structural racism.
+The pages focus specifically on a list of articles and actions on structural racism.

-This is a space for Black organizations across the country to work together to create positive change in policy and leadership for Black lives and voices.
-They have 6 “tables” or areas they work on: Policy, Organizing/Base-Building, Electoral Justice, The Rising Majority, Culture and Resource.
+This is a space for Black organizations to work together to create positive change in policy and leadership for Black lives and voices.
+They have 6 “tables” or areas they work on: Policy, Organizing/Base-Building, Electoral Justice, The Rising Majority, Culture, and resources.